Dennis Gerard Pugh

 2. St. John's Military School, Salina KS.
 (Submitted on February 2, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.)

-Categories. • Patriots & Patriotism • War, Vietnam •
+Topics.
+This marker is included in these topic lists: Patriots & Patriotism • War, Vietnam